nyusuf01/Bakeries/issue-ticket.md

 ## Attempted Resolution

-> Refering back to the eat, pray, loon exercise.
+> Refering back to the eat, pray, loon and react-password-validator exercise.

 ```md